-- 1. Letter to be mailed to parents indicating fees owed - Information regarding fee owed will be placed in the student's record and accrue over the students time in CMS - Parents will be required to pick up their student's class schedule from school - 4.
-Diplomas will be held for students owing fees until delinquent fee is paid - A student's participation in non-required field trips will be limited.
+- 1. Letter to be mailed to parents indicating fees owed - 2.
+Information regarding fee owed will be placed in the student's record and accrue over the students time in CMS - 3.
+Parents will be required to pick up their student's class schedule from school - 4.
+Diplomas will be held for students owing fees until delinquent fee is paid - 5.
+A student's participation in non-required field trips may be limited.
 A student's participation in graduation or promotion ceremonies will be denied - 6.
-A student's report card may be held as determined by the Principal in accordance with Board Policy IKAB - Delinquent fee information for students who withdraw from one school site will be forwarded to the new CMS school site - Only information necessary for grade or course registration will be sent for students who withdraw and enroll in another school system
+A student's report card may be held as determined by the Principal in accordance with Board Policy A-APR - 7.
+Delinquent fee information for students who withdraw from one school site will be forwarded to the new CMS school site - 8.
+Only information necessary for grade or course registration will be sent for students who withdraw and enroll in another school system